Changes in the Approval Center - Removing the Option to Create a Rule by Hash

 Creating a Rule by Hash via Applications

 Select an existing application, or create a new one.
 There will be a 'Hash-Only Rule' button within the section to add application rules.
 Here, you can enter the hash of the file and click 'Add Rule' to add it to the application.
 Save your changes with the 'Update Application' button.

 Creating a Rule by Hash via the Unified Audit

 Permitting by hash is the most secure way to protect your environment.
-If you find that you are getting unexpected denies, it could be due to creating rules with both hash and process/path requirements.
+If you get unexpected denies, it could be due to old rules with both hash and process/path requirements.
 ThreatLocker recommends using the proper maintenance mode when installing new applications and/or utilizing our VDI testing environment.